JanThan/JanThan/README.md

 - 👋 Hi, I’m Janith
 This is my personal and active repository to keep a record of my past and present projects to date.
 I haven't been great at keeping a record, but stay tuned with the work to come!

-- 🌱 Of particular note,
+- 🌱 Of particular note
 You can find my route to learning machine learning.
 I have kept a record of the: courses I have taken; the tutorials followed; and any other source material which I found useful.
 On my journey, I was particularly interested in 'automated image recognition' type problems where I got experience using OpenCV, Scikit-image and some Tensorflow.